 NAKIVO Backup & Replication Components: Transporter

-Initially, the Transporter (as well as the Director) could be installed only on Windows.
-Soon after releasing v1 we received a number of requests to support Linux as well.
-Customers told us the benefits of Linux are that it’s free, requires less maintenance than Windows servers, and is more secure.
-Since the core of the product is written on (cross-platform) Java, we added support for Linux in a couple of weeks after releasing v1.
-So now it can be installed on Windows, Linux, or deployed as a pre-configured Virtual Appliance.
+Initially, the Transporter, like the Director (another component of NAKIVO Backup & Replication) could only be installed on Windows.
+Soon after releasing v1, we received a number of requests to support Linux as well.
+Many customers preferred to use Linux-based OSes because they are free, require less maintenance than Windows servers, and are more secure.
+Since the core of the product is written in (cross-platform) Java, we were able to add support for Linux within a couple of weeks after releasing v1.
+NAKIVO Backup & Replication can now be installed on Windows and Linux, or deployed as a pre-configured Virtual Appliance.

 For a simple, intuitive initial setup, one instance of the Transporter is automatically installed and configured with the product installation.
 This enables backup, replication, and recovery right out of the box.
 After installation, the Transporter runs as a service, and automatically launched if you restart the OS.